Chewy Baked Breakfast Cookies with Tahini

 Hemp Hearts: Add a boost of additional protein, omega-3s and fiber, making these cookies a truly balanced breakfast.

-Separated Tahini: A runny tahini works best for this recipe.
+Make sure to stir the tahini well!
+A runny tahini works best for this recipe.
 Make sure to stir it well before adding to avoid a batter that is either too oily, or too dry.

 Thank you so much for your support.
 I can’t wait for you to get your hands on it!